 Check the terms and conditions on the car rental website beforehand to find out exactly what you need to bring so you avoid problems when you go to pick up the car.

 Returning the car

-The rules about returning the car will be outlined in the rental agreement.
-For example, some rental companies may charge you if you return the car without a full fuel tank or outside office hours.
-Always ask to have the car checked while you are there.
+- The rules about returning the car will be outlined in the rental agreement.
+For example, some rental companies may charge you if you return the car without a full fuel tank or out of office hours.

 What happens if I damage the car?